How to get rid of parkinson’s smell

 • Keep your living environment clean: Regularly clean your house or living space to minimize any potential smells.
 Vacuum, dust, and eliminate any sources of odor to create a fresh and pleasant environment.

-See also How to deter seagulls
+See also How to cover a lampshade with fabric

 By incorporating these habits into your daily routine, you can effectively manage any potential smell associated with Parkinson’s disease and enjoy improved personal cleanliness.